aroblu94/TicTacToe/README.md

 TicTacToe
 =========

-Simple tic tac toe simulator in java
+Simple tic tac toe simulator in java.

+To run it just use `sh play` or `./play` commands.